Scrum Master Confabs - Managing Scrum Team Conflict

-While speaking with Deepak I will inform that he is correct but only partially when he speaks about how the team feels about this frequent changes in the middle of the sprint but he should also understand that Vinodh is new to the team and instead of having a verbal fight and giving ultimatums, try to put his point across in a way which would help Vinodh make an informed decision.
+While speaking with Deepak I will inform you that he is correct but only partially when he speaks about how the team feels about these frequent changes in the middle of the sprint but he should also understand that Vinodh is new to the team and instead of having a verbal fight and giving ultimatums, try to put his point across in a way which would help Vinodh make an informed decision.

 And with Vinodh, I will again remind him about his vast experience and having a verbal spat which has escalated doesn't look good for him and to listen to Deepak in a fresh mindset and let me, as a scrum master be a part of the meetings with the stakeholders so that I can assist him to convince them about the frequent changes which are putting the team morale down and ultimately be bad for the quality of the product.

 Some of my real-time challenges faced with the PO and SM.
-I would like to share with the audience.
+I would like to share this with the audience.
 Definitely HOW NOT to be an SM and PO.